hungcq/knowledge-repo/information-technology/software-engineering-at-google/9-code-review.md

 - Knowledge sharing
 ### Best practices
 - Be polite & professional:
-  - Ask for reason before assuming sth is wrong
+  - Ask for the reason before assuming sth is wrong
   - If not agree with reviewer: offer an alternative & ask reviewer to take another look
 - Write small changes: ~200 lines
 - -> Easy to review & rollback